Albin-Xavier/PZ-Improved-Rattlesnake/README.md

 ## About

 This mod renovates the Western Diamondback Rattlesnake from Planet Zoo.
-It has a stronger, thicker body, and a fiercer looking face to match!
+It has a stronger body and a fiercer looking face to match!
 This beautiful yet fearsome devil of the desert will bring a powerful presence to your zoo!

+**Known Issue:** There is some minor clipping present in certain positions.
+Unfortunately this cannot be fixed at this time due to the limitations of modding exhibit animals combined with the thicker body of the modded version.

 <details>
 <summary>Screenshots</summary>